Skip to main content

 Will the initial pause of 30 days be extended?

 Yes.
-Now that ICE is implementing options to help remedy the inadvertent disclosure, we are extending the 30-day pause on removals for the impacted noncitizens to allow them time to further discuss their options with a legal representative.
+Now that ICE is implementing options to help remedy the inadvertent disclosure, we are extending the 30-day pause on removals for the impacted aliens to allow them time to further discuss their options with a legal representative.

 What else is ICE doing to mitigate the impact of the November 28 disclosure?